Changing your name on your student record

 Legal name changes

-If your legal name is on UBC’s official records, such as your transcript, diploma, or student card, and you wish to be known by a different name, you can request a name change.
+If your legal name is in correct on UBC’s official records, such as your transcript, parchment (diploma), or student card, and you wish to be known by your correct legal name, you can request a name change.

-To have your name on your diploma changed after graduation, you’ll need to order a replacement diploma.
+To have your name on your parchment changed after graduation, you will need to order a replacement parchment (diploma).

 Documents that require your legal name at UBC